NEWS, SECTOR UPDATES

 Sir Tim Le Cocq addresses the attendees

 Speaking at the event Sir Tim said,

-“I was delighted to present the awards to this year’s graduating mediators.
+“We were delighted to present the awards to this year’s graduating mediators.
 It is wonderful to see more people realise the power and potential of alternative dispute resolution.
 There are more than enough disputes in our world, and indeed in the Channel Islands, to make every alternative welcome, particularly if it allows a swifter and a gentler outcome to thrive.

 Leaving aside criminal cases and things of that nature, I cannot recall any dispute in which I acted or over which I have presided that could not conceivably have been addressed by some form of alternate dispute resolution at an earlier stage.”

 Speaking about the introduction of Peer Mediation at Grouville School Headteacher Nichola Turner said,